MatteP1/Relational-Reasoning/Questions.md

 - What should "Comparison to Other Work and Ideas for Future Work" entail?
   - Already have some ideas.
 Are they good?
   - maybe merge ideas for future work and conclusion?

+- is my section on definition of LR (4.2) ok?